Previous Post: Day 6 – Tsarang To Yara Via Dhi

 We were usually on the trail by 7:00 but today’s goal – Luri Gompa – was an easy walk only 3.5 kilometers away.
 By 6:30 I had already had my first cup of tea and walked behind the Rooftop Guesthouse for its great view of Yara.
 Down below the herder was releasing the animals from the pens for their daily rounds.
 The whitewashed Saribung Hotel was nicely lit up by the rising sun.

 I have probably not located Tashi Kabum in the right location!
-It is on the north side of the river (Puyun Khola) and may be a bit west of my guess.
+It is on the north side of the river (Puyun Khola) and is probably in that prominent vertical rock face a bit to the west (i.e. left) of my label.
 In any case, any groups going there will be in the care of a guide who will have made arrangements for the door to be unlocked and he will know the exact location!

 Tashi Kabum was the first of two cliff cave temples we would visit this day.
-While the existence of the Luri site has been known for some time, Tashi Kabum entered into general public awareness not much more than thirty years ago.
-Both it and the one at Luri Gompa date back about seven hundred years and are now in the care of Yara villagers, who have the keys to unlock doors and who have also done things like upgrade access to the caves and also maintenance and repair work.
+While the existence of the Luri site has been known for some time, Tashi Kabum entered into public awareness not much more than thirty years ago.
+Both it and the one at Luri Gompa date back about seven hundred years and are now in the care of Yara villagers, who have the keys to unlock doors and who have also done things like upgrade access to the caves, as well as other maintenance and repair work.

 Both caves have a nominal charge and photography is allowed – 200 rupees for the first of the caves, Tashi Kabum, and 500 rupees for entry to the more famous Luri cave temple and its current gompa 150 meters below.